 Medications are administered for your comfort during the surgical procedure.
 The choices include intravenous sedation or general anesthesia.
 In most cases, general anesthesia is preferable and may actually be safer.
 Your doctor will recommend the best choice for you.

-Rhinoplasty is performed either using a closed procedure, where incisions are hidden inside the nose or an open procedure, where an incision is made across the columella, the narrow strip of tissue that separates the nostrils.
-Fortunately, this is a very favorable area for wound healing with scar formation minimal to non-existent in our practice.
+Rhinoplasty is performed either using a closed procedure, where the incision is hidden inside the nose or an open procedure, where an incision is made across the columella, the narrow strip of tissue that separates the nostrils.
+Fortunately, this is a very favorable area for wound healing with minimal scar formation.
+The incision allows the surgeon to gently raise the skin and soft tissue that covers the nasal bones and cartilage, allowing access to reshape the structure of the nose.

+An overly large nose may be reduced by removing bone or cartilage.
+Often, surgery of the nose may require the addition of cartilage grafts.
 Most commonly, cartilage from the septum, the partition in the middle of the nose, is used for this purpose.
 Cartilage from the ear and/or a section of rib cartilage can be used in some cases as well.

 If the septum is deviated, it can be straightened and the projections inside the nose reduced to improve breathing.